Brampton railway station (Suffolk)

 Brampton railway station is on the East Suffolk Line in the east of England, serving the villages of Brampton, Redisham and surrounding hamlets in Suffolk.
 It is 35 mi 70 chain down the line from Ipswich and 104 mi 49 chain measured from London Liverpool Street; it is situated between Halesworth and Beccles.
 It is commonly suffixed as Brampton (Suffolk) in order to distinguish it from the station of the same name in Cumbria.

-Brampton and the line typically sees one train per hour in each direction between Ipswich and Lowestoft.
-It is managed by Abellio Greater Anglia, which also operates all the trains.
+Brampton and the line is served by one train per hour in each direction between Ipswich and Lowestoft.
+It is managed by Greater Anglia, which also operates all the trains.

 History

 The railway line between Halesworth and Haddiscoe was opened by the East Suffolk Railway (ESR) on 4 December 1854, and the station at Brampton was opened on the same day.

 The ESR was absorbed by the Eastern Counties Railway in 1859, which in turn was amalgamated with other railways to form the Great Eastern Railway (GER) in 1862.
-The GER's successor, the London and North Eastern Railway, added the county suffix "Brampton (Suffolk)" on 1 June 1928.
+The GER's successor, the London and North Eastern Railway, added the county suffix "(Suffolk)" on 1 June 1928.

-The station featured in 'No Trace of Tracy', the fourth episode of the first series of Jonathan Creek.
+The station featured in "No Trace of Tracy", the fourth episode of the first series of Jonathan Creek.